camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/rabbitmq-outbound.md

 <TabItem value='inbound'>

 :::note
-To ensure consistent and stable work of RabbitMQ Connector, it is not recommended to use multiple RabbitMQ Connectors subscribed to the same queue.
+To maintain stable behavior from the RabbitMQ Connector, do not subscribe multiple RabbitMQ Connectors to the same queue.

-Keep in mind, that successfully consumed messages will be removed from the queue, even if they were not correlated.
+Successfully consumed messages are removed from the queue, even if they are not correlated.
 :::

 The **RabbitMQ Connector** is an inbound Connector that allows you to connect your BPMN process with [RabbitMQ](https://www.rabbitmq.com/) to receive messages from RabbitMQ.